NihalMohammed79/Siang_Kriti_Web/readme.md

 ## Bugs

-* The Icons for UI in the sidebar and navbar are not loading in Windows Operating System.
+* The Icons for UI in the sidebar and navbar are not loading in Windows Operating System, but working on Ubuntu Operating System.
-* Once the login is complete, yoiu will be redirected to the login page, instead of redirecting to the Dashboard.